WindowsOnARM32/Surface2Setup/README.md

 9. Once the setup is completed and you are in the desktop, press Win+X, and click `Windows PowerShell (Admin)`, then type `d:\setup.cmd` and enter, type `6` and enter.
 This will finish the Windows installation.
 Make sure you have the internet connection or activation might fail.

 Office activation could fail.
 I haven't looked into it yet.

+# Revert to Windows RT 8.1

+Follow step 3 and 4 to enter the recovery mode， then follow step 6 except enter `0` instead of `4` to install Windows RT 8.1.
+After the script is finished reboot to finish the setup.

+# TO-DO

+Rework option 1, 2, and 3 to install Secure Boot Debug Policy from recovery mode instead of from Windows RT 8.1.
+This should be possible by simply running option 2 in recovery, reboot, and running 3 and 4 together.
+However, since my device is unlocked, I can't test it.